lyonrb/website/README.md

 ### Data

 Data about members, meetups & conferences and companies is stored as YAML files.
-Available attributes are :
+Available attributes are:

 * `name`: regular human-readable name
 * `website`: URL